cyrildewit/eloquent-viewable/README.md

 ## License

+GNU General Public License v3.0

-Eloquent Viewable is licensed under The Apache 2.0 license.
-See [License File](LICENSE.md) for more information.
+See [COPYING](COPYING) for more information.